SimonChow9527/SC-Housekeeper/README.md

 This is a personal project that aims to provide convenience to its user (basically just me).

-Keep an eye on your inventory could be tedious, especially if you love to stock up on things.
+Keep an eye on your inventory could be tedious, especially if you can't resist a sale and love to stock up on things.
-PantryGuru is designed to solve this problem and provide an enjoyable experience.
+PantryGuru is designed to solve this problem and make managing your inventory enjoyable, so you can keep stocking up.

 ## Teck Stack